prajapati-the-coder/wanderlust/README.md

-**Wanderlust**
-Welcome to Wanderlust, a project developed by me.
+Welcome to **Wanderlust**, a project developed by me.
 This project is designed to assist travel enthusiasts in planning their adventures and exploring new destinations.
 Wanderlust provides features to discover places, create itineraries, and connect with fellow travelers.

 **Features**
 **Explore Destinations**: Browse through a curated collection of destinations around the world.